-Timber Frame for Engineers course details
+Timber Frame for Engineers training course

 - Types of timber construction – timber frame, SIPs, engineered timber (CLT and GLT)

 - Methods of construction – open panel, closed panel, volumetric

 - System components/element build-ups – studs, rails, OSB, insulation, SIP etc

 - Differential movement – what it is, issues with structural design

 - Manufacture of elements – SE specifications for fixings, element sizes etc

 - Connection details – methods of connecting and joining panels and other elements together

 - Fasteners and connections, standards, guidance and pointers

 You should attend this course if you are: